-Bouldin, a Jackson, was the representative for Virginia's 5th congressional district from 1833 to 1835.
+Bouldin was the representative for Virginia’s 5th congressional district and was a Jackson.
+He served from 1833 to 1835.

 From Dec 1829 to Jun 1834, Bouldin missed 185 of 762 roll call votes, which is 24.3%.
 This is worse than the median of 18.2% among the lifetime records of representatives serving in Jun 1834.
 The chart below reports missed votes over time.